OpenMDAO/OpenMDAO-Framework/docs/getting-started/gui.rst

 OpenMDAO ships with a web browser based Graphical User Interface.
 Our GUI is written in Javascript and HTML.
 Even though the GUI rendered in a web browser, you don't need to be connected to the internet to use it.
 OpenMDAO is delivered with the GUI built in.
-So once you've installed OpenMDAO just open up a command window, activate your OpenMDAO environment, and then type
+So once you've installed OpenMDAO just open up a command window, :ref:`activate <activate_env>` your OpenMDAO environment, and then type

 ::